prashanthpai/asyncsqs/README.md

 ### TODO

-* Expose concurrency/pool size as a configurable option.
 * Expose some metrics/stats via an API or expvar.
 * Validate payload size and perform batching adhering to SQS payload limits.